-This section outlines the additional Awardee requirements, responsibilities, and key milestones for all EF Awardees, which includes the RAPID Facility as part of the EF cohort, and then outlines additional specific requirements, responsibilities and key milestones for the RAPID Facility only.
-An EF Awardee will provide the experimental resources, services, and capabilities for earthquake engineering research, wind engineering, or post-disaster, rapid response research to address the NHERI vision in Section II.A, operational goals in Section II.B, and its own Science Plan.
-Each EF Awardee will provide unique, technically advanced, major earthquake engineering research, wind engineering research, or post-disaster, rapid response research experimental equipment and instrumentation that do not exist elsewhere in the United States at comparable scale and testing capability.
+This section outlines the additional Awardee requirements, responsibilities, and key milestones for all EF Awardees, with the exception of the RAPID Facility, which is described separately in Section II.F.
+An EF Awardee will provide the experimental resources, services, and capabilities for earthquake engineering research or wind engineering research to address the NHERI vision in Section II.A, operational goals in Section II.B, and its own Science Plan.
+Each EF Awardee will provide unique, technically advanced, major earthquake engineering research or wind engineering research experimental equipment and instrumentation that do not exist elsewhere in the United States at comparable scale and testing capability.
 As part of the NHERI portfolio, the EF Awardees collectively will demonstrate, at the national scale, unique, complementary, and synergistic experimental, cyberinfrastructure, and education and outreach capabilities.
 Each EF Awardee will annually provide evidence of an active, external, and broadly inclusive user base beyond researchers and educators located at the Awardee institution.
 To enable an orderly award closure period, all experimental testing and use of facility resources will be completed at the EF at least two months prior to the original expiration date of the cooperative agreement.